Pr0f23ss0R/IcarusMods/README.md

   - Electic Furnace/Material Processor will need more Energy, but process much faster

 Inventory
-  - changed DropShip and SpacePlayerLoadout to 30 slots
+  - changed player loadout and dropship to 30 slots
   - raised storage values of metal crates + the one outta space
   - raised inventory slots for fireplaces
   - Generator inventory rised